VedaantS/tunecatcher-web/README.md

 ## But I want to support artists! (also read: is this legal?)

 Well, TuneCatcher actually *does* support the artists who you listen to.
 The content from TuneCatcher is essentially taken from the JioSaavn API, JioSaavn being an Indian music service.
 Since Jio pays all appropriate dues, your listening is indeed supporting artists (or, more likely, to record companies -- but that's a different story).
+By the same logic, it is also legal.

 Also, listening to Spotify is definitely not supporting artists either -- Spotify ruthlessly exploits artists, as has been well-documented.